DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 * On the left of the screen, under Server View, I go to `Datacenter > nuclab60`.

+* In the second pane, I select “Search”.

+* In the third pane, I right-click the ‘101 (nuclab61)’ container and, in the pop-up menu, I click the ‘Shutdown’ option if the container is running.

-* I right-click the ‘101 (nuclab61)’ container and, in the pop-up menu, I click the ‘Clone’ option:
+* In the third pane, I right-click the ‘101 (nuclab61)’ container and, in the pop-up menu, I click the ‘Clone’ option:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1762559530710/07abcc6a-5f52-425a-8f88-c11f0d50b77f.png align="center")